Mini-Conf/Mini-Conf/README.md

 5) *Scripts* <a href="https://github.com/Mini-Conf/Mini-Conf/tree/master/scripts">`scripts/`</a>

-Contains additional preprocessing to add visualizations and recommendations to the conference.
+Contains additional preprocessing to add visualizations, recommendations, schedules to the conference.

+6) For importing calendars as schedule see [scripts/README_Schedule.md](scripts/README_Schedule.md)

 ### Example